Banata

 User DeactivatedIdP sends PATCH /Users/:id with active: falseThe user is deactivated in Banata Auth.
 All active sessions are revoked.
 The user can no longer sign in.

-User ReactivatedIdP sends PATCH /Users/:id with active: trueThe user is reactivated.
-They can sign in again with their previous credentials.
+User ReactivatedIdP sends PATCH /Users/:id with active: trueThe user is reactivated and can sign in again with their previous credentials.

 User DeletedIdP sends DELETE /Users/:idThe user is deactivated and marked as deleted.
 The user record is retained for audit trail purposes but cannot sign in.